sarahtyt/MovieRecom/README.md

 Yunting Tan

 ## Function
-Provide 5 recommended movies based on the criteria of user's choice; recommendations fetched from real-time API of The Movie Database
+Provide 5 recommended movies based on the criteria of user's choice; recommendations fetched from real-time API of The Movie Database.
+However there is an issue with "upcoming" API that the data seems to be a little bit out-dated.